ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 - Tiger Crab

 #### Chat Bots
 On February 23, 2024, I have decided to have software projects of chat bots, currently for Discord, be codenamed after the common names of animals under the **Mustela** genus, also known as weasels, polecats, ferrets and stoats.
 Specifically, the names of **ferrets** are used.
-This was inspired by [Aurorans Solis](https://auroranssolis.github.io/), who I met on Discord in February 2024 and was the main inspiration for me to start using Rust again.
+This was inspired by [Aurorans Solis](https://auroranssolis.github.io/), who I met on Discord in February 2024 and was the main inspiration for me to start using Rust again during this time.

 - [Black-footed Ferret - SLAG (slag-rust)](../slag/)

 ### Python
 Starting January 30, 2024, codenames of fish would be used for any Python-based project as started with the trout theme for web applications.

 #### Web Software
 Projects using the codenames of **trout** are used for projects using the Django or Flask web framework and the Python programming language.
 The idea of using the names of trout for codenames started with CAMS in which was inspired by excursions to fish farms during summer camp in 2018 and 2019.

 - Adriatic Trout